cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_1_and_Switch_Ports/Interface_Configuration_and_Management/_index.md

 ### Purge Existing IP Addresses on an Interface

-<span id="src-8363023_indexterm-A6A98855518C372DE15945A17BC8F27C">By
-</span>default,
-`ifupdown2`<span id="src-8363023_indexterm-F842F65EBB59AE5016D76BD14B7FEEF0">
-</span>purges existing IP addresses on an interface.
-If you have other
-processes that manage IP addresses for an interface, you can disable this feature including the `address-purge` setting in the interface's configuration.
+By default, `ifupdown2` purges existing IP addresses on an interface.
+If you have other processes that manage IP addresses for an interface, you can disable this feature including the `address-purge` setting in the interface's configuration.

 ```